ahadnawaz585/ReactronBase/readme.md

 # ReactronBase

 ReactronBase is a boilerplate for building desktop applications using Electron and Vite.
 This template sets up a development environment with TypeScript, Tailwind CSS, and Electron, providing essential configurations for building and packaging your application.
+It is designed to accelerate development by offering a streamlined setup, rapid build processes, and powerful tooling for both the main and renderer processes.

 ## 📁 Project Structure